 In case of a GmbH, the consequences of a breach of the duties of managing directors are, to great extent, comparable to an AG.
 However, if the shareholders’ meeting has discharged the managing director knowing the facts underlying such breach, such discharge leads to an exclusion of liability.

-How are members of management typically overseen and evaluated?
+How (and by whom) are board members typically overseen and evaluated?

 Basic information on all capital companies is available to the public through the commercial register (e.g. members of the management board, share capital).

 All capital companies must prepare and, if applicable, publish their audited annual reports.
 The same applies to group financial statements.
 Listed companies must also prepare and publish half-yearly financial statements and management reports.
 Group financial statements of listed companies must be prepared in accordance with IFRS.

 Listed companies (AGs, SEs and KGaAs) must publish all notifications on voting rights and on future voting rights based on derivatives they receive from their shareholders, exceeding or falling below the thresholds of 3%, 5%, 10%, 15%, 20%, 25%, 30%, 50% or 75%.
 They must also publish the total number of voting rights in case of any changes.